CodingOnMars/react-course-projects/14-cart/README.md

 ## Shopping Cart

-> A shopping cart that allows to add and remove goods.
+> A shopping cart that allows to increase, decrease and remove items.
 In addition you can clear cart.